apache/nuttx/examples/README.txt

 examples/hello
 ^^^^^^^^^^^^^^

+  This examples builds a tiny DCHP server for the target system.

+  NOTE: For test purposes, this example can be built as a host-based DHCPD server.
+This can be built as follows:

+    cd examples/dhcpd
+    make -f Makefile.host

+examples/hello
+^^^^^^^^^^^^^^

   This is the mandatory, "Hello, World!!" example.
 It is little more than examples/null with a single printf statement.
 Again useful only for bringing up new NuttX architectures.